ReactiveMongo/reactivemongo-site/releases/0.11/documentation/tutorial/play2.md

 ---
-redirect_from: "/releases/0.11.0/documentation/tutorial/play2.html"
 layout: default
-title: ReactiveMongo 0.11.1 - Integration with Play Framework
+title: ReactiveMongo 0.11.2 - Integration with Play Framework
 ---

 A ReactiveMongo plugin is available for [Play Framework](https://playframework.com/), providing a reactive, asynchronous and non-blocking Scala driver for MongoDB to develop your application.